 Day 7 you will depart Kruger for Eswatini.

 Day 8-20 Volunteer Projects, Eswatini You will spend the next 10 days volunteering on your selected project.

 As a volunteer, the activities you might be involved in will include any of the following practical projects:

-During this time you will also be supported to obtain your visa to enter Mozambique (the cost of a visa is not included in the program cost), and will also visit the Mantenga Cultural Village where you will have a chance to experience traditional Swazi culture and lifestyle as well as witness traditional dancing and singing.
-You will also be invited to participate in learning the local dance moves!
+During this time you will also be supported to obtain your visa to enter Mozambique (the cost of a visa is not included in the program cost) and will also visit the Mantenga Cultural Village where you will have the chance to experience traditional Swazi culture.

-Day 28-44 Ezulwini, Swaziland On returning to Swaziland from Mozambique you will head back to your volunteer placement for 12 days.
+Day 28-44 Ezulwini, Eswatini On returning to Eswatini you will head back to your volunteer placement for 12 days.

 (Note: You will follow the same work programme as your initial two weeks. (see Day 8-20).

-Day 45 Travel to Johannesburg, South Africa Say goodbye to Swaziland as a brand new adventure starts for you as you prepare to travel to South Africa!
-It’s an early start to day 45, your bus to Johannesburg departs Lidwala Lodge at 7:30 am, and will arrive at lunchtime.
+Day 45 Travel to Johannesburg, South Africa A brand new adventure starts for you as you prepare to travel to South Africa!
+It’s an early start to day 45, your bus to Johannesburg departs Lidwala Lodge at 7:30 am and will arrive at lunchtime.
 You’ll be met at the airport and taken on a half-day tour in the afternoon to Soweto.